ericktgarcia/CS205FinalProject/README.md

 You will need to adjust the output and error options in `mpiScript-odyssey.sh` to accomodate your directory location.

 ## Configuration File
-The sampler takes in a configuration file in the form of a .csv to specific the model, output file, optimization method, and other parameters to test.
+The sampler takes in a configuration file in the form of a .csv to specify the model, output file, optimization method, and other parameters to test.

 `InputFile.csv` contains the settings used for our results.

 ### Compute Platforms
-We tested the implementation on O2 (https://wiki.rc.hms.harvard.edu/display/O2) and Odyssey (https://www.rc.fas.harvard.edu/odyssey/).
-Information on how to run on these SLURM environments are provided here…
+We tested the implementation on O2 (https://wiki.rc.hms.harvard.edu/display/O2) and Odyssey (https://www.rc.fas.harvard.edu/odyssey/), both of which use a SLURM scheduler.
+Odyssey is Harvard's largest cluster with over 78,000 cores and 2,000+ nodes.
 O2 is a cluster computer at Harvard Medical School that currently includes 268 computing nodes for a total of 8064 cores and ~68TB of memory.
-It uses a SLURM scheduler.

 ## Simulated Annealing
 Simulated annealing is a stochastic optimization technique that approximates the global optimum by trying to minimize the energy of a system via a ‘cooling schedule’.  [https://en.wikipedia.org/wiki/Simulated_annealing]